 The Ejidatarios' Meeting is the ejido body with the authority to classify such land within the total surface of the land corresponding to the ejido; likewise, it is entitled to approve the execution of agreements with the purpose of granting the use of common land to third parties.

 The rights on land of common use are considered as granted in equal parts to each holder of a share in common lands (ejidatario or ejidataria), unless otherwise determined by the Ejidatarios' Meeting based on special circumstances.

-The government is authorised to affect ejido or communal properties, but only in circumstances where the public interest is superior to the social interest of the ejido or of the community (as in the case of mining), and provided no other alternative land to cover such needs exists.
+The government is authorised to requisition ejido or communal properties, but only in circumstances where the public interest is deemed to be of greater importance than the social interest of the ejido or of the community (as in the case of mining), and provided no other alternative land to cover such needs exists.

 Burden or limitation of ejido property

 The public interest causes provided by the Mining Law for an ejido or communal property to be expropriated for mining include:

 - the creation and extension of industrial development areas;